[cabfpub] Revised Draft of IPR Policy and Resolution

 > Ben did a good job of that.
 We've also called it "stand around

-> making an affirmative act, merely by standing around, as Ben said.
+> without making an affirmative act, merely by standing around, as Ben said.

 1) A guideline passes, and you have no IP which reads on it.
 Fine.